See Crunch Automation basics for more information.

-- Hidden folders — Variables in a hidden folder are not visible in the Accordion, but can be accessed if referred to by another object, such as a slide or multitable.
+- Hidden folders — Variables in a hidden folder are not visible in the variable tree, but can be accessed if referred to by another object, such as a slide or multitable.

 - Secure folders — Secure folders are also hidden, and its existence and contents accessible only to dataset Editors.

 If no path is provided, then one of the root folders must be indicated, and the variables will be put in the root of that tree.

 ORGANIZE alias, ..., alias INTO [SECURE|HIDDEN|ROOT] ["string"];

 - SECURE — Inaccessible to Viewers (due to PII).
 Editors can access secure variables in the Export Dataset panel.

 - HIDDEN — Hidden from the variable tree but can be referenced in items an Editor creates (to move to another folder, use Dataset Properties > Edit Variables).